Royal Tunbridge Wells: Nineteenth and twentieth centuries

 By the early nineteenth century Tunbridge Wells experienced growth as a place for the well-to-do to visit and make their homes.
 It became a fashionable resort town again following visits by the Duchess of Kent, Queen Victoria and Prince Albert, and benefited from a new estate on Mount Pleasant and the building of the Trinity church in 1827, and improvements made to the town and the provision of facilities such as gas lighting and a police service meant that by 1837 the town population had swelled to 9,100.
 In 1842 an omnibus service was set up that ran from Tonbridge to Tunbridge Wells, enabling visitors to arrive from London within two hours, and in 1845 the town was linked to the railway network via a branch from South Eastern Railway's London-Hastings Hastings Line at Tonbridge.
 During this time Decimus Burton developed John Ward's Calverley Park estate.

 In 1889 the town was awarded the status of a Borough, and it entered the 20th century in a prosperous state.
 1902 saw the opening of an Opera House, and in 1909 the town received its "Royal" prefix.
 Due to its position in South East England, during the First World War Tunbridge Wells was made a headquarters for the army, and its hospitals were used to treat soldiers who had been sent home with a "blighty wound"; the town also received 150 Belgian refugees.
 The Second World War affected Tunbridge Wells in a different way—it became so swollen with refugees from London that accommodation was severely strained.
 Over 3,800 buildings were damaged by bombing, but only 15 people lost their lives.

 Following the war, large-scale housing estates were built at Sherwood and Ramslye to accommodate population growth.

 Toponymy

-Edward Hasted made the assertion that although the wells were originally named the "Queen's-Wells", they soon took on the name of Tunbridge Wells due to their proximity to the town of Tonbridge (then known as "Tunbridge"):
+Edward Hasted asserted that although the wells were originally named the "Queen's-Wells", they soon took on the name of Tunbridge Wells due to their proximity to the town of Tonbridge (known as "Tunbridge" until 1870):